|

 their missing children, eventually realizing the incredible

 truth and working to reverse the shrinking process.
-Dad's Preview:

 the miniaturized kids.
-The yard's grass is now a forest, simple water drops are a flood, and a tiny
+The yard's grass is now a forest, simple water drops are a flood, a tiny

 insect

-moments.
-This huge Disney hit, will grow on you.
+energy.
+This was a huge Disney hit, and will grow on you. |

 Walt Disney